32bitsret/YouthGovernance2023/README.md

 It can also serve as a town hall meeting spot between people, people and government to brainstorm on ideas that will proffer solution to issues facing their community.

+This initiative is an immediate call to solve the #EndSARS problem through the enlightenment of the rural, the biggest determinant of any election.
+The guideline to achieve this will be driven through various programmes at the library centered around the following theme.

+- Youth governance
+- Identity
+- Pan-Africanism
+- Voter Education
+- Individualism
+- Edutainment
+- Gamification

 ## 2021 - 2022
 Install public libraries in every community in plateau state such that accessibility to them from any village is of outmost importance.
 Consider and add existing libraries into the cluster.